woozar/node-red-contrib-time-based-dimmer/README.md

 * Start Command: The dimmer will start to increase or decrease its value
 * Stop Command: The dimmer will keep its state

+## Additional possible inputs

+* Any value of type "number" will be used to overwrite the current value

 ## For developers

 If you want to add changes to the code, please feel free but it would be nice if you created a pull request if the feature would be useful to other users.